A review of the classical Doppler effect based on the mathematical description of the phase function: Introduction

 The work is organized according to the following structure.
-First, the case of a stationary observer in the reference frame in which the propagating medium is at rest is reviewed, the emitter moving at constant velocity in that reference frame.
-Initially, the problem is approached by the purely geometrical construct, justifying the aberration effect when the observer is not in the path of the emitter.
+First, the case of a stationary observer in the reference frame in which the propagating medium is at rest is reviewed, emitter moving at constant velocity in that reference frame.
+Initially, the problem is approached by a purely geometrical construct, which justifies the aberration effect when the observer is not in the path of the emitter.
 The corresponding expression for the frequency shift, defined as the instantaneous variation of the phase perceived by the observer, is also obtained.
-In the same section, the problem is addressed in a much more intuitive way, i.e., by constructing the function that defines the phase at each instant and at each point in space in the observer's reference frame.
-Aberration and frequency shift appear naturally from the derivatives of the phase function with respect to time and position, checking the consistency between this and the previous approach.
-In the following section, the case of a moving observer in a reference frame where the propagating medium is still and the emitter at rest is briefly considered.
+In the same section, the problem is addressed in a much more intuitive way, that is, by constructing a function that defines the phase at each instant and at each point in space in the observer's reference frame.
+Aberration and frequency shift appear naturally from the derivatives of the phase function with respect to time and position, verifying the consistency between this approach and the previous one.
+In the following section, the case of an observer in motion in a reference frame in which the medium of propagation and the emitter are at rest is briefly analyzed.
 Finally, the more general case of moving observer and emitter is addressed.
-This study provides with a expression of the frequency shift due to the DE in terms of relative positions and velocities, which can be easily extended to any reference frame, particularly, those where the propagating medium is not still and wave fronts drift due to the medium velocity.
+The study presents the expression for the frequency shift due to DE in terms of relative positions and velocities, which can be easily extended to any reference frame, particularly those in which the propagation medium is not at rest and the wavefronts undergo a drift due to the medium velocity.